miman/esp32_util/README.md

 The mindset is to have a number of Task modules integrating with different hardware & sending and/or receiving events on the event bus and then place all logic into the ***Flows*** component.

+The FileTask also enables remote software upload with the option for reboot (for example when adding new logic in the flows file)

 Supported Hardware:
 * LED
 * Buttons